NewsLocal News

 and last updated

-KANSAS CITY, Mo. — Missouri Task Force 1 left Columbia, Missouri, Monday night for Kerr County, Texas, to support search and rescue operations after a flooding disaster that's killed more than 100 people.
+KANSAS CITY, Mo. — Missouri Task Force 1 left Columbia, Missouri, Monday evening for Kerr County, Texas, to support search and rescue operations after a flooding disaster that's killed more than 100 people.

 The task force was activated by the Federal Emergency Management Agency, according to a news release from Missouri Task Force 1.

-"Missouri Task Force 1 is an elite FEMA urban search and rescue team made up of firefighters, paramedics, physicians, structural engineers, canine handlers, and technical experts from across Missouri," the release states.
+"Missouri Task Force 1 is an elite FEMA urban search and rescue team made up of firefighters, paramedics, physicians, structural engineers, canine handlers, and technical experts from across Missouri," MO-TF1 said in a news release.
 "Equipped to operate in challenging and hazardous environments, the team provides capabilities in search, rescue, medical care, logistics, wide area search, and incident management."

 NBC News reports at least 104 people have been killed across six counties as a result of the devastating floods.

-The majority were killed in Kerr County, officials said — 56 adults and 28 children.
+Officials said the majority were killed in Kerr County — 56 adults and 28 children.